uva-cs/dsa2/ps/ps1.md

 ---
-layout: default
-title: Problem Set 1
+title: "DSA2: Problem Set 1"
-nav_order: 1
-parent: Problem Sets
 ---

 A `.tex` file is provided with the questions where you'll also enter your answers (see below), but [here's a PDF file with the questions](ps1.pdf) if you want to see them before you set up the LaTeX project.